 Many of us with an eating disorder are told (probably because it is true) that we have very black and white thinking.

-A brain that is malnourished is in survival mode alone and trying to keep functioning on the limited fuel supplies it has.
+A brain that is malnourished is in pure survival mode, trying to keep functioning on the limited fuel supplies it has.
 Therefore thought processes are going to be rigid, less flexible and allow fewer shades of grey or pretty swirlingly complex patterns of thought than in a brain that has energy to dance and play with.

 So, black and white is how many of us are with our disordered and malnourished brains as we survive on a restrictive diet and stupid ways of compensating for any nourishment we do take in.